thoughtbot/laptop/README.md

 * Ack for finding things in files
 * Bundler gem for managing Ruby libraries
 * Foreman gem for serving Rails apps locally
-* Git Remote Branch gem for faster git branch creation and deletion
 * Heroku gem for interacting with the Heroku API
-* Heroku Accounts plugin for using a client's account
 * Heroku Config plugin for local `ENV` variables
 * Homebrew for managing operating system libraries
 * ImageMagick for cropping and resizing images